aaronksaunders/kinvey-ionic-auth/README.md

 See Kinvey documentation for setting up Kinvey Account

-The demo currently integrates basic authentication with Kinvey and shows how on could implement Models & Services in an AngularJS way within the application
+The demo currently integrates basic authentication with Kinvey and shows how one could implement Models & Services in an AngularJS way within the application